BrokenDuck/FullStack-RAG-Backend/README.md

 4. Define the object collection in the weaviate database.
 You should look at the database notebook at `notebooks/database.ipynb`.

 5. You are all set.
-To see a full description of the backend go to `http://127.0.0.1:8000/docs`.
+To see a full description of the backend api, including endpoint request and response formats, go to `http://127.0.0.1:8000/docs`.
+A full openapi specification (that can be imported into Postman) can be found in `specification.json`.

 ## Developing the backend